tktracker/IntuneDocs/intune/enrollment/ios-enroll.md

 ## Apple Configurator

-You can enroll iOS devices with Apple Configurator running on a Mac computer.
+You can enroll iOS/iPadOS devices with Apple Configurator running on a Mac computer.
 To prepare devices, you USB-connect them and install an enrollment profile.
 You can enroll devices with Apple Configurator in two ways:

 - Setup Assistant enrollment - Wipes the device, prepares it to run Setup Assistant, and installs the company's policies for the device’s new user.
 - Direct enrollment - Doesn't wipe the device and enrolls the device with a predefined policy.
 This method is for devices with no user affinity.